subidit/rover-resume/README.md

 ## Tips

-- Single column layout is the preffered choice of both recruiters and ATS.
+- Single column layout is the preferred choice of both recruiters and ATS.
 - Don't use graphs to show your skill levels as they don't really mean anything.
 - Good design is simple and effective.
 - Information is king.
-Maintain hirarchy by repeating similar text blocks.
+Maintain hierarchy by repeating similar text blocks.
-- Make it easy for the recruter to skim the document and find the information he is looking for.
+- Make it easy for the recruiter to skim the document and find the information he is looking for.
 - You can use ChatGPT to give a job description and get related bullet points for your past experiences.

-## Base Rover

-This template uses minimal customization commands.
-Use it as your starting point to understand how these templates are formatted.

-## Fancy Rover

-This template has many bells and whistles for customization.
-This will show you how to customise various aspects of the document design.
-But remember don't go over-board with colours and fonts as too many cooks spoil the broth.

-## Star Rover

-It uses two custom commands `\uthree` and `\ufour`.
-It also moves the preamble to another file.

-## Milky Rover

-Based on (rather copied from) the [Butterick’s practical typography](https://practicaltypography.com/resumes.html) resume template.
-I used the same text to make it easier for comparison.
-Bigest hardle was to get a similar look without using the same fonts.
-Since I had to use only free fonts available with TeX installation, I had to adjust the letterspacing in rather hacky way.
-Anyway, I feel the end result looks pretty decent.

 ## License